tonyday567/online/readme.md

 tl;dr

-online turns a statistic (a summary or fold of the data) into an online algorithm.
+online turns a statistic (a summary or fold of data) into an online algorithm.

 motivation: a simple moving average